Kairos-Akil/Kanji-Pro/README.md

 **Learn Japanese kana, kanji, and radicals.**

-A clean, offline-friendly Japanese study app built with Expo and React Native.
+A clean, offline-friendly Japanese study app for Android, built with Expo and React Native.
 Drill hiragana and katakana, work through kanji from N5 to N1, and master the radicals that make them up, with a spaced, star-based mastery system.

 </div>

----

-## 📸 Screenshots
+## Screenshots

 <div align="center">